 Trannish Island Bothy

-The Bothy can accommodate up to about 12 people sleeping inside and offers warm dry accommodation, self composting toilets (1 with disabled access), two covered outdoor BBQ areas, a shelter for storing firewood and an area for hanging wet gear, etc, as well as a substantial campsite are also part of the island experience.
+Self-composting toilets (1 with disabled access), two covered outdoor BBQ areas, a shelter for storing firewood, an area for hanging wet gear and a substantial campsite are also part of the island experience.

 Feel free to use any branches you find laying on the ground but please do not cut any branches from the trees!